1. Localbitcoins Phishing Attack

 According to the statement above we could assume that they got hacked and lost over 28773.56 ETH which was worth approximately $3.63M at the time of transaction.
 Stolen coins were sent to this address 0xc8b759860149542a98a3eb57c14aadf59d6d89b9 and they were transferred further to this address: 0xaa923cd02364bb8a4c3d6f894178d2e12231655c.

-You can track the whole path of stolen coins thanks to Coinfirm’s tool – Vis as you can see below:
+You can track the whole path of stolen coins thanks to Coinfirm’s tool – Visualizer as you can see below:

 This was the first part of the attack, the second one includes tokens stored on Cryptopia’s Hot Wallet.
 Coinfirm has analysed this address: 0x9007a0421145b06a0345d55a8c0f0327f62a2224 and it looks like 100 different tokens were stolen resulting in a loss of approx. $13.81M.

-The final amount totalled at: $17.44M which is the highest reported loss in 2019 so far.
+The final amount totaled at $17.44M which is the highest reported loss in 2019 so far.

 Please see our AML reports and note that interacting with these 3 addresses may expose you to risk and end up with an increased C-Score.